fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

 ```

 - `metaurl`: Connection URL for metadata engine (e.g. Redis), it is required.
 Read [this document](https://juicefs.com/docs/community/databases_for_metadata/) for more information.
-- `access-key`: Access key of object storage, not required, if your filesystem is already formated, can be empty.
+- `access-key`: Access key of object storage, not required, if your filesystem is already formatted, can be empty.
-- `secret-key`: Secret key of object storage, not required, if your filesystem is already formated, can be empty.
+- `secret-key`: Secret key of object storage, not required, if your filesystem is already formatted, can be empty.

 **Check `Dataset` to be created**